Illustre13/alx-low_level_programming/0x09-static_libraries/README.md

-# ALX SE Program Cohort 5 Year 2022
+# ALX SE Program Cohort 5
+# Week 6
+# Static Libraries
-# This prooject is about Static Libraries in C
+# This task will unfold more about Static Libraries in C language